Skip to main content

 Can I withdraw money?

-• Withdrawals or closures will normally incur a government withdrawal charge of 25% of the amount withdrawn.
-Sections A and B in the Online Cash Lifetime ISA Key Features document which explain why you may get back less than you paid in and exceptions to the government withdrawal charge.
+• Withdrawals or account closures before the age of 60 will normally incur a government withdrawal charge of 25% of the amount withdrawn unless it’s to buy your first home.
+Sections A and B of the Cash Lifetime ISA Key Features and Terms & Conditions [PDF] explain why you may get back less than you paid in and exceptions to the government withdrawal charge.

 Additional information